 - 1/4 cup brown sugar (light or dark)

 - 1/2 teaspoon salt

 - 2 teaspoons grated orange zest

 - 3 cups all-purpose flour

-- Place the cranberries, pecans and brown sugar in a food processor (or high-powered blender/chopper).
+Place cranberries, pecans and brown sugar in a food processor (or high-powered blender/chopper).
 Process until ingredients become small pieces.
 Set aside.

-- In a large mixing bowl (or stand mixer), cream the butter and granulated sugar together until well combined.
-Add the baking powder, salt, eggs, and the orange zest.
-Beat this mixture on low/medium for about a minute.
-Add the flour (by spoonfuls) to the mixture, while mixing on medium speed, until all ingredients have been thoroughly combined.
-Once combined, cover the bowl and refrigerate dough for 1 hour.
+In a large mixing bowl (or stand mixer), cream the butter and granulated sugar together until well combined.
+Add baking powder, salt, eggs, and orange zest.
+Beat on low/medium for one minute.
+Add flour (by spoonfuls) to the mixture, while mixing on medium speed, until all ingredients have been thoroughly combined.
+Once combined, cover bowl and refrigerate dough for 1 hour.

-- When you are ready to bake the cookies, preheat your oven to 375 degrees.
-Using a very sharp knife, slice the cookie dough into 1/4 inch slices.
+When ready to bake cookies, preheat oven to 375 degrees.
+Using a very sharp knife, cut cookie dough into 1/4 inch slices.
 Place slices 1-2 inches apart on a parchment paper lined baking sheet.
-Bake the cookies for 8-10 minutes (mine took 10), or just until the bottoms of the cookies begin to turn golden brown.
+Bake cookies for 8-10 minutes, or just until bottoms of the cookies begin to turn golden brown.
 Remove from oven.
-Let the cookies "rest" for a few minutes before you remove them from the baking sheet.
-Let the cookies cool completely on wire racks.
+Let cookies "rest" a few minutes before removing from baking sheet.
+Let cookies cool completely on wire racks.
+Enjoy!

 Don't be scared away from making these due to the long refrigeration time.
 I made the dough up the day before I wanted to bake them.
 Then I baked them up the next day... no trouble!

 Here’s one more to pin on your Pinterest boards!